dilanka-rathnasiri/blog/k8s_series/3_k8s_replicaset.md

 The above manifest file creates ReplicaSet `my-replicaset`

-## Key fields in the ReplicaSet manifest file
+## Key Fields in the ReplicaSet Manifest File

 * `.spec.replicas`:
   * Number of pods managed by the ReplicaSet